Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Experiments

-\textbf{Baselines.} We compare our approach with two state-of-the-art model stealing methods \cite{barbalau-NeurIPS-2020,orekondy-cvpr-2019}.
-The first baseline is Black-Box Ripper \cite{barbalau-NeurIPS-2020}, a framework that employs a generative model in order to create proxy data, but the framework is rather focused on achieving a high accuracy, irrespective of the number of API calls.
+We compare our approach with four state-of-the-art model stealing methods \citep{barbalau-NeurIPS-2020,orekondy-cvpr-2019,wang-ICML-2021, zhang-ICLR-2022}.
+The first baseline is Black-Box Ripper \citep{barbalau-NeurIPS-2020}, a framework that employs a generative model in order to create proxy data, but the framework is rather focused on achieving a high accuracy, irrespective of the number of API calls.
+The second baseline is IDEAL \citep{zhang-ICLR-2022}, a method that also generates synthetic data to train the student.
+However, IDEAL rather aims to reduce the number of API calls to the teacher.

-Knockoff Nets \cite{orekondy-cvpr-2019} represent our second baseline.
+Knockoff Nets \citep{orekondy-cvpr-2019} represent our third baseline.
 Aside from their relevance in the model stealing research, Knockoff Nets have a similar focus to our own, namely to optimize the number of teacher (or victim) passes.
-Following Orekondy \etal~\cite{orekondy-cvpr-2019}, we use CIFAR-100 as proxy data for Knockoff Nets, when the evaluation is performed on CIFAR-10.
-Similarly, we use ImageNet-200 \cite{Russakovsky-IJCV-2015} (a subset of 200 classes from ImageNet) as proxy data for Food-101.
+Following \cite{orekondy-cvpr-2019}, we use CIFAR-100 as proxy data for Knockoff Nets, when the evaluation is performed on CIFAR-10.
+Similarly, we use ImageNet-200 \citep{Russakovsky-IJCV-2015} (a subset of 200 classes from ImageNet) as proxy data for Food-101 and FER+.

+The final baseline is called Zero-Shot Decision-Based Black-Box Knowledge Distillation (ZSDB3KD) \citep{wang-ICML-2021}, which focuses on performance.
+Although the authors do not impose any limits on the number of calls, they treat the teacher as a black-box model and present a method that does not utilize the original data set, hence being a zero-shot method.

 For a fair comparison, we impose the same limit on the number of API calls for all frameworks.
 Moreover, we use the same teacher and student architectures for all frameworks.
-Hence, the reported accuracy rates reflect the performance levels of the training frameworks, namely Black-Box Ripper \cite{barbalau-NeurIPS-2020}, Knockoff Nets \cite{orekondy-cvpr-2019}, and ASPKD (ours).
+For all baselines, we employ student models pre-trained on Tiny ImageNet, for a fair comparison with our method.
+Hence, the reported accuracy rates reflect the performance levels of the training frameworks, namely Black-Box Ripper \citep{barbalau-NeurIPS-2020}, Knockoff Nets \citep{orekondy-cvpr-2019}, IDEAL \citep{zhang-ICLR-2022}, ZSDB3KD \citep{wang-ICML-2021} and ASPKD (ours).